Did you know that the best Spanish language course is a completely FREE download?

 We talked about the country and how, in his eyes, it was in a bad state and getting worse.
 He advised me to practice caution wherever I went.

-When the conversation was finished, I was surprised and relieved that I could actually converse in Spanish.
+After we finished the conversation, I was surprised and relieved that I could actually converse in Spanish.

 The FSI drills had done their work…